 Workers in Milwaukie who live there had the highest percentage of workers in the "Trade, Transportation, and Utilities" Industry Class.

-Exhibit 50.
-Average Wages for Commuters, Milwaukie, 2015-2019

 Exhibit 51.
 Commuters by Industry, Milwaukie, 2015-2019 Source: US Census Bureau, Census on the Map.

 Populations with Special Needs